Retirement of the employee: what is the discount?

 This reduction is the discount.

-If you retire at age 67, you are entitled to a full pension rate, regardless of the number of quarters of pension insurance.
+If you retire at age 67However, you are entitled to a full rate pension, regardless of the number of quarters of pension insurance.

 Your pension is calculated based on the number of quarters you have, whatever it is.

-If you have fewer quarters than you need to qualify for a full-rate pension before age 67, no discount is applied to you.
+If you have fewer quarters than you need to qualify for a full-rate pension before age 67, the discount is not applied to you.

 FYI